-Asked by aaronbryans more than 1 year ago
+Asked by aaronbryans 2 years ago

 Thanks for answering - your answer appears below

 lindadb 2 years ago

 I give my clients a supplement programme of B complex, Vitamin C, and food enzyme to help digest and process food

 Balance blood sugar - eat little and often - chromium supplements can help sugar cravings in the first instance - or licorice root capsules